 One building, the one focusing on international art, is the Palacio del Centro Asturiano and was designed in Spanish-Renaissance style in the 1920s by Manuel Bustos.
 The other houses a collection of Cuban art from the 17th century, houses in the Rationalist-style Palacio de Bellas Artes.

 Make sure to also observe the 1959 Form, Space and Light sculpture outside.

 Visit the Museo de la Revolución

-If you decide to only visit one museum when in Havana, make sure you go to the Museo de la Revolución.
-This is located in the former presidential palace.
-Here, for a really small fee, you’ll be able to get some better understanding of the history of the revolution in Cuba.
+If you decide to only visit one museum in Havana, make sure you go to the Museo de la Revolución (Museum of the Revolution).
+Located in the former neoclassical Presidential Palace, for a really small fee it will walk you through the history of the revolution in Cuba.

 Then head to Plaza de la Revolución

 Plaza de la Revolución is a must see when in Havana.
 To be fair, this isn’t exactly the prettiest square in town – the area is grey, somewhat dim.
-But its historical and political significance are undeniable: this is where political rallies and gathering take place; where politicians appear to address their electorate; and where Cubans gathered to give their last farewell to their former president Fidel Castro.
+But its historical and political significance are undeniable: this is where political rallies and gatherings take place; where politicians appear to address their electorate; and where Cubans gathered to give their last farewell to their former president Fidel Castro.
 It’s also the place where in 1998 Pope John Paul II celebrated his mass during his visit to Cuba,

 On the other side of the square, there is the Ministry of Interior building where you’ll spot the huge portrait of Ernesto Che Guevara and his famous motto “Hasta la Victoria Siempre.”
-To these two, the image of Camilo Cienfuegos, another Cuban revolution hero, was added in 2009 on the nearby telecommunications building.
+The image of Camilo Cienfuegos, another Cuban revolution hero, was added in 2009 on the nearby telecommunications building.